lueschem/lueschem.github.io/_posts/2018-12-14-Real-Time-Linux-on-the-Raspberry-Pi.md

 PREEMPT_RT patched Linux is heavily used in industry as it is a brilliant combination of a general purpose operating system with a real time operating system.
-In many cases it is a suitable replacement for proprietary real-time operating system.
+In many cases it is a suitable replacement for proprietary real-time operating systems.

 It would be great if you could convince your company to sponsor the PREEMPT_RT development so that it can finally fully slip into the Linux mainline kernel.